Sewanee–Vanderbilt football rivalry: 1921: Vanderbilt's muddiest game

 The Commodores closed the season with a 9 to 0 win over Sewanee in the "muddiest game" in its history.
 The Commodores were supposedly knee-deep in mud and water, with players unrecognizable.
 The two teams were considered a fairly even match before the game.
 Sewanee felt confident its line gave them a chance to win, but also a bit nervous about Vanderbilt's passing attack.
 In a game for bragging rights and the Southern Intercollegiate Athletic Association title, Lynn Bomar would be injured.

 The game went scoreless until the fourth quarter, when Sewanee fumbled the snap on a punt and the punter was smothered by Jess Neely, Frank Godchaux, and Pink Wade for a safety.
 Later in the fourth, Hek Wakefield would punt the ball 54 yards from his own 38 yard-line, and Elam recovered a fumble by Sewanee's Powers.
 Wakefield ran in the game's only touchdown off-tackle from about 5 yards out.
 Wakefield kicked goal.
 Sewanee had more first downs than Vanderbilt, six to Vandy's two, but suffered four successive fumbles.

+1923: Alf Williams Greatest Thrill

+Sports enthusiast Alf Williams claimed the 1923 team game was his greatest thrill.
+Again the game was drenched in rain, with hay on the field to soak it up.
+A touchdown pass from Doc Kuhn to Gil Reese won the game.